 The Aroostook River is about 100 miles long and has numerous boat launches and easy-access roads for the fly fishermen who venture here to fish the river and as well as its many brooks and creeks for Trout and Salmon.

 Grand Stream Lake in Penobscot County with its crystal clear waters has been a popular fly fishing destination since the mid-1800s.
-From early May into the Fall Season it is very productive for landlocked Salmon fly fishing fishing.
+From early May into the fall Season it is very productive for landlocked Salmon fly fishing.

 It is also a premier location for Smallmouth Bass and native Brook Trout- so much so In fact, it is listed in Trout Unlimited’s Guide to America’s 100 Best Trout Streams.
 This is s must-fish spot if you are ever in Maine.